MostAwesomeDude/construct/docs/basics.rst

 Repeaters
 =========

 Repeaters, as their name suggests, repeat a given unit for a specified number of times.
-At this point, we'll only cover static repeaters where count is a constant int.
+At this point, we'll only cover static repeaters where count is a constant integer.
 Meta-repeaters take values at parse/build time from the context and they will be covered in the meta-constructs tutorial.
-Ranges differ from Sequences in that they are homogenous, they process elements of same kind.
-We have four kinds of repeaters.
-For those of you who wish to look under the hood, two of these repeaters are actually wrappers around Range.
+Arrays and GreedyRanges differ from Sequences in that they are homogenous, they process elements of same kind.
+We have three kinds of repeaters.

 Arrays have a fixed constant count of elements.
-Operator `[]` is used instead of calling the `Array` class.
+Operator `[]` is used instead of calling the `Array` class (and is recommended syntax).

 >>> Byte[10].parse(b"1234567890")
 [49, 50, 51, 52, 53, 54, 55, 56, 57, 48]
 >>> Byte[10].build([1,2,3,4,5,6,7,8,9,0])
 b'\x01\x02\x03\x04\x05\x06\x07\x08\t\x00'

-Ranges are similar but they take a range (pun) of element counts.
-User can specify the minimum and maximum count.

->>> Byte[3:5].parse(b"1234")
-[49, 50, 51, 52]
->>> Byte[3:5].parse(b"12")
-construct.core.RangeError: expected 3 to 5, found 2
->>> Byte[3:5].build([1,2,3,4,5,6,7])
-construct.core.RangeError: expected from 3 to 5 elements, found 7

-GreedyRange is essentially a Range from 0 to 2**64.
+GreedyRange attempts to parse until EOF or subcon fails to parse correctly.

 >>> Byte[:].parse(b"dsadhsaui")
 [100, 115, 97, 100, 104, 115, 97, 117, 105]
->>> Byte[:].min
-0
->>> Byte[:].max
-18446744073709551616

 RepeatUntil is different than the others.
 Each element is tested by a lambda predicate.
 The predicate signals when a given element is the terminal element.
 The repeater inserts all previous items along with the terminal one, and returns just the same.